 7. Awakens Kundalini

 In Tantra Yoga and Hatha Yoga, forced or selective breathing has long been used as a way to awaken Kundalini.
 Hatha Yoga Pradipika states that it can be combined with bandhas (internal locks) to force prana into Sushumna – the central channel.
-Intermediate or advanced practitioners can add Uddiyana Bandha or a combination of Mula and Jalandhara bandhas to Surya Bhedana Pranayama while retaining the breath inside the body.
+Intermediate or advanced practitioners can add Uddiyana Bandha or a combination of Mula and Jalandhara bandhas to Surya Bhedana pranayama while retaining the breath inside the body.

-What is the purpose of Surya Bhedana Pranayama
+Purpose of Surya Bhedana Pranayama

-Yogis practice selective breathing (left or right) and Nadi Shodhana (alternate nostril) to alter, balance, or harmonize physical and mental activity by influencing the brain hemispheres.
+Yogis practice selective breathing and Nadi Shodhana Pranayama (alternate nostril) to alter, balance, or harmonize physical and mental activity by influencing the brain hemispheres.
 Such pranayamas influence the autonomic nervous system in specific ways.

-Who should not practice this pranayama?
+Who should not practice Surya Bhedana pranayama?

-Is Surya Bhedana Pranayama dangerous?
+Is Surya Bhedana pranayama dangerous?